 When moving house, you’ll hopefully have a decent equity stake in the property you’re selling - so you’ll be in a strong position to secure a cheaper mortgage.

 We’ve looked at the bank and building society market to find some of the best deals when buying your next home.
 These picks are our Moneywise Best Buys.

 Our example buyer is considering a £300,000 property purchase.
 They are borrowing at 60% loan to value (LTV) as the buyer has £120,000 from the sale of their previous home.
 They’ve chosen a 25-year mortgage term.

 Best two-year mortgage fixes

-This mortgage from Clydesdale comes with a rate of 1.54% fixed for two years and a total annual cost of £8,679.
-This includes no scheme fees with monthly repayments of £723.
+This mortgage from The West Brom comes with a rate of 1.59% fixed for two years and a total annual cost of £8,730.
+This includes no scheme fees with monthly repayments of £728.

-This mortgage from Platform comes with a rate of 1.54% fixed for two years and a total annual cost of £8,704.
-This includes scheme fees of £723 with monthly repayments of £723.
+This mortgage from Halifax comes with a rate of 1.64% fixed for two years and a total annual cost of £8,781.
+There are no scheme fees and monthly repayments are £732.